 3. It is not a course

 If you want to become bilingual the typical thing to do is take a course: a class, or a self-study program.
-Antimoon is neither.
+Antimoon is not a course.
 The antimoon method is to read, make and use flashcards, and listen.

 From the antimoon website: